NikolaiT/incolumitas/content/pages/ip-address-api.md

 Slug: Datacenter-IP-API
 Status: published

-I maintain a public API to check whether an IP address belongs to a data center IP address range such as from Azure, AWS, Digitalocean and many other cloud providers.
+I maintain a public API to check whether an IP address belongs to a data center IP address range such as Azure, AWS, Digitalocean, Google Cloud Platform and many other cloud providers.
 Please read the [full blog article]({filename}/Security/datacenter-ip-api.md) for more a through introduction.

 + API Version: v0.2 (29th September 2021)
 + API Endpoint: **https://api.incolumitas.com/datacenter?ip=3.5.140.2**